SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 ## Accessibility

 The UI of the feature complies with the Accessibility success criteria that are defined for the given released version.
 This includes writing [accessibility end-to-end tests]({{ site.baseurl }}{% link _pages/contributing/a11y-e2e-tests.md %}).

 For more information, see [Accessibility Best Practices]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %}).

 ## Browser Compatibility

-At minimum, manual happy path test of new feature is successful and there are no significant layout issues in the following browsers:
+For a new feature to meet the definition of done, at a minimum, a manual, happy-path test of the new feature must be successful, with no significant layout issues in the most recent major version of the following browsers:

-- Chrome 87.0.4280
+- Chrome
-- Firefox 86.0
+- Firefox
-- Safari 14.0.1
+- Safari
-- Edge 88.0.705.63
+- Edge

-Version numbers subject to change periodically.
-Internet Explorer not officially supported.

 ## Device Compatibility

-New feature must be compatible with major mobile devices in the marketplace.
-Manual happy path test must pass with:
+New features must be compatible with iOS and Android, on phones as well as tablets.
+A manual, happy-path test of new features must be successful, with no significant layout issues, on the following platforms, running the latest versions of their respective operating systems:

 - iPhone 8, 10, X ,11 (at least one)
 - iOS tablet (any)
-- Android mobile phone (i.e. Samsung Galaxy)
+- Android mobile phone (such as the Samsung Galaxy)
 - Android tablet (any)

-In the case, devices are not available, simulations with browser tools should be used instead.
+If devices are not available, simulations with browser tools should be used instead.
-Devices subject to change periodically based on market conditions.

 ## End-To-End Tests are Passing